When Will Uranium Prices Go Up? (Updated 2023)

-These supply deficits are likely to continue impacting the uranium market in the years ahead.
+Despite these positive signs, supply deficits are likely to continue in the years ahead.
 "Uranium production volumes at existing mines are projected to remain fairly stable until the late 2020s, then decreasing by more than half from 2030 to 2040," the WNA report states.
 This is also due in part to the lack of uranium exploration in recent years.
-The organization’s research shows that uranium exploration spending fell by 77 percent, from US$2.12 billion in 2014 to as little as US$483 million in 2018.
+The organization’s research shows that uranium exploration spending fell by 77 percent from 2014 to 2018, dropping to US$483 million.

 So when can investors expect to see uranium prices go up?
 And when will the spot price for the metal once again move above — and stay above — the key US$50 to US$60 level?

-A true renaissance for uranium might be a few years off, but market participants are likely to see a series of incremental price increases along the way.
-John Ciampaglia, CEO of Sprott Asset Management, told INN: “The uranium market is not a very big market compared to, say, the oil and gas market and other commodity markets.
+A true renaissance for uranium might be a few years off or just around the corner.
+Either way, market participants are likely to see a series of incremental price increases along the way, and probably some volatility.
+Ciampaglia told INN: “The uranium market is not a very big market compared to, say, the oil and gas market and other commodity markets.
 It doesn't take a lot of capital to come from the generalist pool of capital to make a ripple in the uranium market."

 A good gauge for where the winds are blowing is utilities contracts, as these entities are traditionally the greatest sources of uranium demand.
-Only about 10 to 15 percent of uranium trades happen on the spot market.
-The vast majority of uranium is sold through large long-term contracts between producers and utilities.
+In fact, only about 10 to 15 percent of uranium trades happen on the spot market — the vast majority of uranium is sold through large long-term contracts between producers and utilities.

 UxC estimates that by 2030 about two-thirds of utility nuclear fuel requirements will not be covered by contracts, and this will reach 81 percent in 2035.
 The lack of new uranium projects coming online is a considerable part of this equation.
-As utility inventories decline, they will come to market willing to accept higher contract prices to replenish their energy fuel stock, and secure future supply lines may happen sooner than later.
+As utilities' inventories decline, they will be willing to accept higher contract prices to replenish their energy fuel stock.
 Much higher long-term contract prices will in turn bring uranium spot prices along for the ride.

-In September, Bank of America analyst Lawson Winder set his uranium spot price target for 2022 at US$53.50, and his 2023 target at US$48.50.
-As of December 1, analysts at Trading Economics were forecasting that uranium would trade at US$42.82 in 12 months time.
+In August 2022, the Bank of America (NYSE:BAC) set its uranium spot price target for 2023 at US$70.
+As of late January 2023, analysts at Trading Economics were forecasting that uranium would trade at US$53.01 in 12 months time.